Gaaurav25/Machine-Learning-Project/README.md

 Cluster analysis, or clustering, is an unsupervised machine learning task.
 It involves automatically discovering natural grouping in data.
 Unlike supervised learning (like predictive modeling), clustering algorithms only interpret the input data and find natural groups or clusters in feature space.

 This program has not been implemented with a cluster algorithm.
 It can be implemented by not seperating the data inputs into different subsets and rather target on data clusters or groups.

 ![image](https://user-images.githubusercontent.com/84967025/156685064-6dd6d8f2-1e8d-4308-b908-8fcad4fd86be.png)

+## Does your program represent a deep learning model / artificial neural network?
+If so, how is 'back propagation of errors' used?

+The program uses an artificial neural network.